-How Do You File a New York Application for Reservation of Name?
+How Do You File an Application for Reservation of Name?

-The fee for filing a New York Application for Reservation of Name is $20, the same cost as filing for an extension.
-The New York Department of State, Division of Corporations, receives the completed application.
+The fee for filing an Application for Reservation of Name ranges from $10-$60.
+File the completed application along with state fee with the department, division or government leader specific to your state.
 The filing receipt, which is called a “Certificate of Reservation,” must be submitted and filed along with the application itself.